 As a potential guideline try practicing skills that still challenge you perhaps 75% of the time and use the remaining 25% of the time to practice those skills with which you feel most comfortable.
 This affords you the challenges of perfecting still-developing skills and the rewards of performing skills with which you are very confident.
 Over time you are likely to find that you have perfected new skills that can now be moved into the 25% category.

 If you go to a martial arts tournament and observe the competitors you will see all sorts of facial expressions.
-You will see anticipation, fear, anger, intensity, worry, and compassion expressed in these faces.
-Usually these are raw human emotions and you cannot fault people for having these emotions.
-In fact it is good to see that people are emotionally invested in their training and development.
+You will notice anticipation, fear, anger, intensity, worry, and compassion expressed in these faces.
+Usually, these are raw human emotions and you cannot fault people for having these emotions.
+It is good to see that people are emotionally invested in their training and development.

-But often you will see people, in the midst of their competition, have very pronounced facial expressions.
+But often you will see people, amid their competition, have very pronounced facial expressions.
 This shows either their internal emotions or their hope that they can push themselves to higher performance by revving up their emotional engines.
-In either case this is something the competitors may wish to eventually avoid.
+In either case, this is something the competitors may wish to eventually avoid.

 Using facial muscles requires energy.
-It may seem like a minute amount, but it is energy you could better use elsewhere in the middle of a tournament or conflict.
-In either case you will want to conserve as much energy as possible and eliminating facial expressions, especially unnecessary facial expressions, is one area in which this can be readily accomplished.
+It may seem like a minute amount, but it represents some energy you could better use elsewhere in the middle of a tournament or conflict.
+In either case, you will want to conserve as much energy as possible, and eliminating facial expressions, especially unnecessary facial expressions, is one area in which this can be readily accomplished.

 Unintentional facial expressions can also be dangerous.
 I recall that when I was at about the Orange Belt level I had developed a habit of wrinkling up my cheek muscles and sticking out my tongue when I did something that required focus or extra effort.
 I was warned that this could easily lead to a severed tongue (and wasted energy) if I were to do this is in an actual combat situation.
 Since this reaction was completely involuntary it did take me some time (and some repeated admonishments from my instructors) before I was able to overcome this behavior pattern.
 Thankfully I have long since abandoned that behavior.